 Science relies on empirical observation for knowledge.
 Empirical evidences involve direct sensory observation of phenomena.
 In sociology, empirical observation is essential to understanding social patterns, interactions as well as structures.
 In order to collect data that enables sociologist make systematic observations about the society, various research methods are used including experiments, participant observation and surveys.
 These research methods can be categorized into quantitative and qualitive research methods.
 (Clegg, 2013)

-Quantitative research methods like surveys numerical data which can be analyzed statically thus there is detection of patterns and correlations.
+Quantitative research methods like surveys and experiments are essential to providing numerical data which can be analyzed statically thus there is detection of patterns and correlations.
 Conversely, qualitative research methods, like interviews and participants observation, yield a more profound comprehension of social phenomena by capturing individuals’ subjective experiences and the meanings they ascribe to their action.
 Sociology, through empirical observation, produces knowledge firmly rooted in authentic social contexts.
 (McNabb, 2015)

 Falsifiability in sociological theories.